-Continuous series descending order : In such series, there is a slight change in the formula for calculating median.
-Since the series are cumulated in descending order, the cumulative frequency of the class preceding the median class is found out by subtracting the cumulative frequency.
-In other words :
+Continuous series descending order: In such series, there is a slight change in the formula for calculating median.
+Since the series are cumulated in descending order, the cumulative frequency of the class preceding the median class is found out by subtracting the cumulative frequency of the median class from the total of the cumulative frequency.
+In other words:

-$$\mathbf{c} = (\mathbf{N} - \mathbf{c}.\mathbf{f}.)$$
+$$c = (N - c.f.)$$

-- where c = cumulative frequency less of the class preceding the median class - N = total cumulative frequency - cf = cumulative frequency of the median class.
+c = cumulative frequency less of the class preceding the median class cf = cumulative frequency of the median class.